Regression Language Models for Code: Introduction

 The goal is to predict a useful metric, such as performance or efficiency, produced by executing a computation graph represented as either a high-level language such as Python, or low-level program such as XLA.
 Achieving high precision predictions would naturally lead to more informed decision-making and better optimizations of all aspects in computing, including systems design, hardware manufacturing, and scientific discovery.
-However, one of the fundamental challenges in this domain is feature engineering, that is, learning highly accurate regression models over data from highly non-tabular, graph-based representations, which ideally should also be transferrable and reusable for new tasks.
+However, one of the core challenges is feature engineering, i.e. learning highly accurate regression models over data from highly non-tabular, graph-based representations, which ideally should be transferrable and reusable for new tasks.

-Recent work \citep{omnipred} have proposed a promising yet simple regression method, ``text-to-text regression'', based on small customized language models which can be trained over large amounts of $(x,y)$ regression data represented as text.
-These \textit{Regression Language Models} (RLMs) have shown promise over a variety of domains such as hyperparameter optimization \citep{omnipred} and industrial systems \citep{caas_performance_prediction}, but up until now, it has been unknown whether such techniques can also be used for predictions over programs common to compilers and machine learning architectures.
+Recent work \citep{omnipred} has proposed a promising yet simple method, ``text-to-text regression'', based on small customized language models which can be trained over large amounts of $(x,y)$ regression data represented as text.
+These \textit{Regression Language Models} (RLMs) have shown promise over a variety of domains such as hyperparameter optimization \citep{omnipred} and industrial systems \citep{caas_performance_prediction}, but before this work, it was unknown whether such techniques can also be used for predictions over \textit{programs} produced from compilers and machine learning architectures.
 Below, we list our findings:

-\begin{itemize}[itemsep=10pt] \item A single, unified RLM initialized with a pretrained T5Gemma-S encoder can act as a general purpose code-to-metric regression model, by trainining over a large and diverse combination of regression data from GPU kernel programs, neural network architectures, and numerous different programming languages, as shown in Figure \ref{fig:teaser_figure}.
+\begin{itemize} \item A single, unified RLM based on a frozen T5Gemma-S encoder can act as a general-purpose code-to-metric regression model, by training its decoder to predict over a large and diverse combination of regression data from GPU kernel programs, neural network architectures, and numerous different programming languages, as shown in Figure \ref{fig:teaser_figure}.